MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 Server wants to send 3X packets.
 Client can only handle 1.5X bcs of its window size.
 So client can only receive 1.5x of the data.

+what happens to the rest of 1.5X ? either processes these 1.5 and sends the unloaded buffer size and data keeps coming.

+This time between the last data transferred in the first burts and the first data received in the second burst called `Lost Troughput`